Ideine/Apptracktive-Plugins/AzureForMobile/README.md

 4. If not yet logged in, it use a default identity provider to log in (I should change that part by an Action like onError so that we could show an identity provider picker view)
 5. When logged in again, send the original request

     /// <summary>
-    /// DelegatingHandler to automaticaly log in user again if his auth token expired
+    /// DelegatingHandler to automaticaly login user again if its auth token expired
     /// </summary>
     public class AzureForMobileIdentityHandler : DelegatingHandler
     {